evolvingstuff/vdw2/content/posts/atrial-fibrillation-now-1-in-45-in-the-uk.md

 #### A portion of increase due to COVID turning off the vitamin D Receptor (less D to heart cells)

-This could also be a reason for <a href="/posts/excess-deaths-5-possible-reasons-many-studiesexcess-deaths-around-the-world" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Excess deaths - 5 possible reasons - many studies|excess deaths around the world">Excess deaths - 5 possible reasons - many studies|excess deaths around the world</a>
+This could also be a reason for <a href="/posts/excess-deaths-5-possible-reasons-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Excess deaths - 5 possible reasons - many studies">excess deaths around the world</a>

 COVID protects itself from vitamin D by de-activating the Vitamin D Receptor